LAWYER SEARCH

 • that they had a bona fide intention to object to the reassessment;

-• that it would be “just and equitable” to allow the extension of time; and
+• that it would be just and equitable to allow the extension of time; and

 • that the application is made as soon as circumstances permit.

-However, unlike in the case of late-filing an objection whereby which, if the above conditions are met the application, must be granted, there is an additional requirement when late-filing an Appeal: the taxpayer must prove that there are “reasonable grounds” for bringing the Appeal.
+However, unlike in the case of late-filing an objection, whereby which, if the above conditions are met, the application must be granted, there is an additional requirement when late-filing an Appeal: the taxpayer must prove that there are “reasonable grounds” for bringing the Appeal.
 The reasonable grounds requirement is similar to the civil law concept of requiring a lawsuit to demonstrate a true “cause of action” on its face.
 This means that there must be a validly supportable and obvious legal or factual issue in dispute for the Appeal on the presumption that all of the facts and arguments set out in the Notice of Appeal are taken as truth.

-The Notice of Appeal/Pleadings – as above, Tax Court litigation can be viewed as analogous to bringing a civil claim against a defendant.
-The process begins with preparing and submitting the formal Notice of Appeal; the appeal must clearly and concisely set out the salient facts, the issues to be decided, the legal arguments that the Appellant intends to bring and the relief requested.
+As above, Tax Court litigation can be viewed as analogous to bringing a civil claim against a defendant.
+The process begins with preparing and submitting the formal Notice of Appeal; the appeal must clearly and concisely set out the salient facts, the issues to be decided, the legal arguments, and the relief requested.

 Once the Notice of Appeal is filed with the Court, it will review and confirm that it conforms to the requirements and then serve it on the Attorney General of Canada, by way of the Department of Justice.
-The Crown then has a period of sixty (60) days within which to file and serve a rebuttal by way of a formal “Reply” in much the same form as the Notice of Appeal.
+The Crown then has a period of sixty (60) days within which to file and serve a rebuttal by way of a formal Reply in much the same form as the Notice of Appeal.

 Once the Reply is filed and served, the Appellant will then have a period of thirty (30) days to file a formal “Answer” if deemed necessary.
-The rules of the Tax Court of Canada deem the Appellant to deny all the allegations of fact in the Reply if no Answer is filed, so it is often rare that a formal Answer should be filed.
+The rules of the Tax Court of Canada deem the Appellant to deny all allegations of fact in the Reply if no Answer is filed, so it is often rare that a formal Answer should be filed.

-Proper Experienced Advice – if you disagree with a reassessment or have received a Notice of Confirmation and wish to dispute the amounts, proper advice and representation are invaluable to ensure both that the formal requirements of the acts are met, and that you are in the best position to present a logical and winning case to the Tax Court of Canada.
-It should also be noted that corporate taxpayers must be represented by counsel – non-lawyers, accountants or agents cannot represent taxpayers in a general procedure appeal.
-The tax lawyers at Devry Smith Frank LLP have years of experience practicing in the Tax Court and can advise you expertly, keep professional costs down and maximize your chances of success.
+It should also be noted that corporate taxpayers must be represented by counsel – non-lawyers, accountants, or agents cannot represent taxpayers in a general procedure appeal.
+The tax dispute lawyers at Devry Smith Frank LLP have years of experience practicing in the Tax Court and can advise you expertly, keep professional costs down, and maximize your chances of success.

 Call us at 416-449-1400 for available options or to